jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 ![raw](/images/rawlogs.png)

-*Image is very hard to see, I apologize*
+*Image is very hard to see, I apologize, main thing I want to point out in this image is lsass.exe.
+I explain below.*

 I really enjoy this Threat Hunting App, by Olaf Hartong.
 This tool has really helped me understand attacks and have given really good logs.
 With this app, I got the same logs with both attacks.
 As you can see there is alot of useful information within these logs, even though Im not going to explain these particular logs I do suggest you look into Splunk and this particular app and get familiar with logs like these.